-Immediately enable events matching pattern.
-The file must contain one event name (as listed in the trace-events-all file) per line; globbing patterns are accepted too.
+Immediately enable events matching pattern (either event name or a globbing pattern).
 This option is only available if QEMU has been compiled with the simple, log or ftrace tracing backend.
 To specify multiple events or patterns, specify the -trace option multiple times.